2023-SDP-G21/RobotDesign/README.md

 Data will be transferred from the sensors to the software in a JSON string with 2 attributes: `type` and `payload`.
 The type will determine where the data is coming from.

 Data that will be transferred from the sensors include
-  - Battery Level
+  - Battery Level (as percentage of capacity)
-  - Speed
+  - Speed (in appropriate units)
-  - Acceleration
+  - Acceleration (in appropriate units)

 ### Warnings / Messages
 Messages and warnings will also be communicated to the software with this API.
 Example messages include